awsdocs/aws-glue-developer-guide/doc_source/aws-glue-programming-etl-connect.md

 + `"redshiftTmpDir"`: \(Required for Amazon Redshift, optional for other JDBC types\) The Amazon S3 path where temporary data can be staged when copying out of the database\.
 + `"user"`: \(Required\) The user name to use when connecting\.
 + `"password"`: \(Required\) The password to use when connecting\.
-+ \(Optional\) The following options enable you to supply a custom JDBC driver\.
++ \(Optional\) The following options allow you to supply a custom JDBC driver\.
 Use these options if you must use a driver that AWS Glue does not natively support\.
 ETL jobs can use different JDBC driver versions for the data source and target, even if the source and target are the same database product\.
-This enables you to migrate data between source and target databases with different versions\.
+This allows you to migrate data between source and target databases with different versions\.
 To use these options, you must first upload the jar file of the JDBC driver to Amazon S3\.
   + `"customJdbcDriverS3Path"`: Amazon S3 path of the custom JDBC driver\.
   + `"customJdbcDriverClassName"`: Class name of JDBC driver\.